 (Excerpt from Oh, Taste and See card #3)

 In the Old Testament, God sealed His agreements with His people, called covenants, with blood.
-During Jesus’ Passover meal with the disciples, He signaled the beginning of a new covenant with the Cup of Redemption when He said, “Drink of it, all of you; for this is my blood of the covenant.”* Jesus, the True Vine, made clear the symbolism of His blood, the color of rich wine, as the Cup of Redemption.
-After the Passover supper He sealed this New Covenant with His spilled blood.
+During Jesus’ Passover meal with the disciples, He signaled the beginning of a new covenant with the cup of redemption when He said, “Drink of it, all of you; for this is my blood of the covenant” (Matthew 26:27-28).
+Jesus, the True Vine, made clear the symbolism of His blood, the color of rich wine, as the cup of redemption.
+After the Passover supper He sealed this new covenant with His spilled blood.

 “OH, TASTE AND SEE THAT THE LORD IS GOOD!”
 (Psalm 34:8)